*This information is not to be substituted for legal advice from a qualified attorney.

 If you have been abandoned and have evidence of harm resulting from changes in your pain care, you have recourse thanks to required reporting in Senate Bill S.483, Ensuring Patient Access and Effective Drug Enforcement Act of 2016, signed into law April 2016.

 If you have sufficient evidence, please submit it to the attorney general for your state, which you can find at NAAG | Who's My AG?
 If anyone is providing evidence on someone else’s behalf make that disclosure and provide contact information.

-Because every case is different, each of us must demand our rights to be treated with dignity and respect.
 There is opportunity in adversity.
 Rome wasn’t built in a day, nor will our cries for help be solved quickly, but we must have hope.
 Despite what many think, those in chronic pain are tough.
 We overcome hurdles on a regular basis.

 I recommend joining an advocacy group to help you stay abreast of recent newsworthy information and/or fight for our rights in Washington.

 See The PAINS Project for links to their steering committee members for additional information.

 I wish you well in your pursuit to maintain a forward life coping with and managing chronic pain.